makalu/makalu.github.com/ideas/_posts/2011-12-08-catalog-choice.markdown

 layout: post
 title: Design of the Catalog Choice iOS app
 author: Matt Henderson
-excerpt: It’s not every day that an opportunity presents itself to develop a product for an audience of **1.5 million people**.
-But that’s exactly what happened at Makalu, as we were engaged to develop the iPhone component of Catalog Choice’s new suite of premium services.
+excerpt: It’s not every day an opportunity presents itself to develop a product for 1.5 million people.
+But that’s what happened when we were engaged to develop the iPhone component of Catalog Choice’s new suite of premium services.
 ---

 ## The background

 In 2007, Makalu was engaged by The Ecology Center of Berkeley, California to design and build a website that would provide American consumers with an effective tool to combat the growing number of unwanted catalogs they receive in the mail.
 The website — CatalogChoice.org — was launched, and quickly received the attention of nearly every large media channel in the United States, including a  focus spot on “Good Morning America”.

-Within one year, the service signed up more than **one million members**.
+Within one year, the service signed up more than *one million members*.

 When Catalog Choice members receive an unwanted catalog, they login to their account, search for the catalog they received, and register an “opt-out” request.
 At that point, the Catalog Choice system acts as a powerful agent on behalf of the consumer to get request processed by the sending merchant.
 In this way, the consumer saves the effort of having to interact with individual companies, and benefits from the effectiveness the influential service has in getting their requests honored.